MapsPeople/docs/src/web/v4/guides/show-users-position.md

 // Generate PositionControl and only show the dot on the map if accuracy is better than 80 meters new mapsindoors.PositionControl(myPositionControlElm, { mapsIndoors: myMapsIndoors, maxAccuracy: 80 });
 ```

-### Other options

-See the [options description](https://app.mapsindoors.com/mapsindoors/js/sdk/latest/docs/global.html#PositionControlOptions) to see how you can configure [Geolocation PositionOptions](https://developer.mozilla.org/en-US/docs/Web/API/PositionOptions), dot and circle marker styles.